How to Plant, Grow and Harvest Rhubarb Plants

 Remove all the roots from any weeds that have established in this new growing area before you plant.

-Tips & Tricks to Successfully Grow a Rhubarb Plant
+Tips on Growing a Rhubarb Plant

 You can get seeds which is normally what I buy when planting most of my vegetables but not for Rhubarb.